HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Experiments

-Subsequently, multi-level data augmentation is combined with the CMKD method to further improve the SELD performance.
+Subsequently, multi-level data augmentation is combined with the HCMD method to further improve the SELD performance.
 The results of the DCASE 2023 and 2024 Challenge Task 3 are shown in Table~\ref{tab: table6}.
-Regardless of whether PointMix or PatchMix is employed, the proposed CMKD framework demonstrates significant superiority over the original student model, achieving better performance than the teacher model across the majority of evaluation metrics.
+We conducted statistical significance tests on the overall scores of the student models before and after applying HCMD, with all p-values less than 0.05.
+Regardless of whether PointMix or PatchMix is employed, the proposed HCMD framework demonstrates significant superiority over the original student model, achieving better performance than the teacher model across the majority of evaluation metrics.
 For instance, with PointMix, the teacher model achieves an overall score of 0.295, while the student model scores 0.360.
-By utilizing the proposed CMKD method, the student model outperforms the teacher model, with the score improving from 0.295 to 0.284.
+By utilizing the proposed HCMD method, the student model outperforms the teacher model, with the score improving from 0.295 to 0.284.
 PointMix yields sightly better performance than PatchMix.
-The experimental results in Table~\ref{tab: table5} demonstrate the effectiveness of multi-level data augmentation and cross-modal knowledge distillation methods.
+The experimental results demonstrate the effectiveness of the unified framework that combines multi-level data augmentation and hierarchical cross-modal distillation methods.